-Passkeys are set to take over from traditional passwords to give us a safer, more secure way of logging into our online accounts.
+Passkeys are set to take over from traditional passwords.
+They give us a safer, more secure way of logging into our online accounts.

-That will be a major step forward for online security, and it’s gathering pace quickly with more and more big names adopting the technology.
+That will be a major step forward for online security.
+It’s gathering pace quickly with more and more big names adopting the technology.
 So how long will it be before we finally wave goodbye to the password?

-This new tech has long been supported by the FIDO alliance – an organisation of big tech companies including Apple, Google, and Microsoft – in the hope that it could eventually kill off passwords completely.
+This new tech is supported by the FIDO alliance – an organisation of big tech companies including Apple, Google, and Microsoft.
+They hope that it could eventually kill off passwords completely.

 These megabrands are already rolling out passkeys on some of their applications.
 But now some of the big names in password management software are getting in on the act, too, which is likely to speed things up even further.